pascal-fb-martin/housebuild/README.md

 The services typically follow one of these web interfaces:

-* Event: how to collect and access application events.
+* Event: collect and access application events.
 I always want to know if the actions that I scheduled got executed.

-* Control: how to locate and operate digital controls.
+* Control: locate and operate digital controls.

 * Sensor: locate and read digital and analog sensors.

-* Waterindex: locate and get a watering index to adjust sprinkler times to the current weather.
+* Waterindex: locate and get a watering index to adjust sprinkler times according to the current weather.

 ## Installation Tool